How sustainability impacts the future of the cosmetics industry

 The cosmetics industry continues to grow and evolve.
 Brands and consumers are becoming more conscious and socially aware of the environmental impacts of cosmetics.

 With this shift and the current growth rate of the demand for natural products, sustainable cosmetics and their innovations can dictate the future of the cosmetics industry.

-Creating a brand or supporting sustainable cosmetic products proves to be a safe choice economically and environmentally.
+Creating a brand or supporting sustainable cosmetic products is a safe choice economically and environmentally.